nathantgray/EWB-WSU-Panama-DAS/README.md

 # EWB-WSU-Panama-DAS
-Functions for EWB-WSU Panama project DAS
+Functions for EWB-WSU Panama project DAS (Python 3)

 Things are a bit of a mess in the current state.
+I'm working on cleaning it up so it is usable and understandable.

 The python file you may find the most interesting will be Photovoltaics.py.
 This is a class I created to model solar panels.
 I specifically tuned the parameters to match the I-V curve provided by the manufacuturer for our panels.
 The class provides methods for getting the voltage, current, or maximum power point for the modeled panels.

-I have included csv's with for each of the sensors I found usefull for the period of time after the first day of data to the last day that the voltage sensor was functioning.
+I have included CSVs with data for each of the sensors I found useful for the period of time after the first day of data to the last day that the voltage sensor was functioning.
 I chose to ignore the first day since not everything was completely up and running that day.
 However you may want to download that data as well.
-I have included the url's needed to download each of the sensors' data.
+I have included the URLs needed to download each of the sensors' data.
 Before using the URLs you will want to change the time period to match what you want.

 ## To select the days you want data for:
 1. Count the number of days before today that you want the data to begin and replace the number 77 with your number.